Travel insurance for heart conditions

 It's also a good idea to take recent doctors’ letters and test results, like ECGs, with you so you can show them to healthcare professionals treating you, if necessary.

-If you're travelling in Europe, remember to pack your European Health Insurance Card (EHIC) or its replacement, the Global Health Insurance Card (GHIC).
+If you’re travelling in Europe, remember to pack your Global Health Insurance Card (GHIC), the replacement for the European Health Insurance Card (EHIC).
 This entitles UK residents to free or reduced-cost state emergency healthcare in EU countries.
-It’s not a substitute for travel insurance though.
+You can continue to use your EHIC card until it expires.

 Looking for a quote?